gsvamsikrishna/python-kafka-microservices/README.md

 - Where, when, and how was it transformed?

 You will be exploring Stream Lineage and Stream Catalog in more detail as part of the workshop.
 First, you will need to enable Stream Governance Essentials within your environment.
+If you are continuing after new environment creation, you should be on the Stream Governance Packages page now.
 1. Select **Begin Configuration** under Essentials.
 2. Choose cloud provider and region.
 You can select the nearest region which has $0/hr to keep the costs low for this workshop.
 Click on **Enable** at the bottom of the page.

-In case, if you want to use an existing environment, You can enable Stream Governance package by following the below steps:
+In case, if you navigated away and want to use an existing environment, You can enable Stream Governance package by following the below steps:
 1. Return to your environment by clicking on the Confluent icon at the top left corner and then clicking your environment tile.
 2. On the right side pane, you will find **Stream Governance Package** grayed out.
 Click on "Enable Now".
 3. Select **Begin Configuration** under Essentials.